 - A. Written: Focuses both on general field knowledge and the specific area of the student's research specialization.
 In particular, the student should be able to demonstrate a mastery of the literature, issues, and figures germane to their intended dissertation topic or focus.
 The goal of this exam would be to demonstrate that the student has a firm grasp of scholarship related to his/her specialization as well as the ability to synthesize it into a comprehensive whole.
 Nevertheless, the exam should also be able to assess the student's general field knowledge.
-The supervisor, along with a divisional PhD committee, will write the exam questions (9 hours).
-Exams can be taken in 3-hour components over the course of 2-3 days.
-The supervisor can determine whether the exam is completed in person or completed at a distance.
-If the exam is taken from a distance, the exam must be proctored. - B. Oral: Focuses on the student's written answers to allow for more in-depth probing, clarification, or corrections.
+The supervisor, along with a divisional PhD committee, will write the exam questions (9-12 hours). - B. Oral: Focuses on the student's written answers to allow for more in-depth probing, clarification, or corrections.
 The oral exam may also inquire of the student's familiarity with his/her field both broadly and specifically.
 As such, it may also inquire about the student's research proposal.
 The goal would be to see if the student sufficiently knows his/her subject and its related literature to begin writing a dissertation on it (2-3 hours).